-So as I spoke before about the importance of translating your Brand Identity Book into your banner ad campaigns, I’m deepening this conversation to how your brand’s colours wake up specific reactions, actions and conversions in the banner ads you create.
+So as I spoke before about the importance of translating your Brand Identity Book into your banner ad campaigns, I’m deepening this conversation to how your brand’s colours wake up specific reactions, actions, and conversions in the banner ads you create.

 Before starting, keep in mind that even though colours have an influential role, they have to align to the context, the product and the message brought up by your brand.
-You have the rightly chosen colour when it fits emphasises the product, not fights with it.
+You have the rightly chosen colour when it fits emphasizes the product, not fights with it.

 Further on, I’ll be talking about ten colours from two perspectives: